 The Thai Cat is well in touch with its wild side.
-It loves to explore its world, up and down its length and breadth.
+They love to explore their world, up and down its length and breadth.
 These pets are capable jumpers and will find the tops of bookcases or armoires as new places to investigate or claim as theirs.
-Interactive toys are a must-have with this feline to keep it entertained.
+Interactive toys are a must-have with this feline to keep them entertained.

 Like the Siamese, this kitty will get along with all the people and animals in your household.
 Visitors are only strangers once for the Thai Cat.
-While it’s vocal, it’s not overly loud.
+While they’re vocal, they’re not overly loud.
 The Thai Cat just has a lot to say that it wants to make sure you know.
 This communication is a hallmark of the breed’s intelligence.

 Health and Care